Is MyFlixer Safe for Your Mac? Must Know Before Using It

 3. Malicious Software

 As mentioned earlier, the biggest risk of using such sites is engaging with malicious software.
 This could enter into your system from anywhere, such as pop-ups, links, or downloaded content.

-It’s best to keep a safe distance from these sites.
+It’s best to keep a safe distance from these sites, or better yet, to use an app with robust defense.
+For example, Intego can protect sensitive data by blocking digital intruders, thanks to its proactive monitoring that allows you to browse the web with your privacy intact.

 Alternatives to MyFlixer